-Real life isn’t a day at the beach.
+Real-life isn’t a day at the beach.
 But investors interested in vacation or resort properties can see that day at the beach in their future.
-In the final installment of the Gordon James Realty Services series Manage Your Future, we look at the advantages of investing in vacation property.
+In the final installment of the Gordon James Realty Services series Manage Your Future, we look at the advantages of investing in a vacation property.

 Real World Implications for Investing in a Vacation Home

-- Upkeep is required for the property to maintain value
+- Upkeep is required for the property to maintain the value.

 The U.S. Internal Revenue Service frequently changes the tax rules governing the use of second homes and investment class homes.
 Lending institutions also make loan determinations based on the declared use of a second home versus investment class residential property.